-Lolly Jar Circus uses social circus to create social change by helping marginalised youth find their place within their community.
-That community then becomes enriched by their new-found skills and confidence.
+Lolly Jar Circus uses social circus to create social change by helping young people gain fitness, friendship and confidence.

-Our classes are led by trainers with years of experience in performing and teaching circus skills or gymnastics.
+Our trainers have years of experience in teaching circus skills or gymnastics.
 They are experienced in working with people with disabilities.
 All of them have Department of Human Services (formerly Department for Communities and Social Inclusion) Working with Children Clearances.

-Outreach classes can come to you and can be one-off or a series.
+Lolly Jar Circus also offers outreach classes, which can be a one-off or a series.
 They are suitable for people of all ages, mainstream and special schools, OSHCs, community groups, Day Options groups, and corporate training days.
-Whatever the group, fun and laughter are guaranteed.
+Fun is guaranteed.

 To find out more visit our Classes page.

 Lolly Jar Circus is an incorporated not-for-profit association with charitable and deductible gift recipient status.
 Our Board members, who are all volunteers, set our strategic direction.